dhirendrakumar9032/FronEnd_Interview_Prep_1.0/React/hook.md

+## What are Hooks and what are the benifits of the hooks?

+# Definition of Hooks in React

+Hooks are special functions introduced in React 16.8 that allow developers to use state and other React features in functional components.
+Before hooks, these features were only available in class components.
+Hooks provide a more functional and cleaner approach to manage state, lifecycle methods, and other functionalities in React components.

+## Key Hooks in React

+- **useState**: Allows you to add state to functional components.
+- **useEffect**: Performs side effects in functional components, similar to lifecycle methods in class components.
+- **useContext**: Provides a way to use React's context API more easily.
+- **useReducer**: An alternative to useState for managing more complex state logic.
+- **useRef**: Accesses DOM elements or keeps mutable variables that persist across re-renders.
+- **useMemo**: Memoizes values to optimize performance.
+- **useCallback**: Memoizes functions to optimize performance.
+- **useLayoutEffect**: Synchronously runs effects after all DOM mutations.
+- **useImperativeHandle**: Customizes the instance value exposed by ref when using forwardRef.
+- **useDebugValue**: Displays a label for custom hooks in React DevTools.

+## Benefits of Using Hooks

+- **State and Lifecycle Methods in Functional Components**: Hooks enable functional components to manage state and lifecycle events, bridging the gap between functional and class components.
+- **Cleaner and More Concise Code**: Hooks reduce the need for boilerplate code and make it easier to share logic across components.
+- **Reusability**: Custom hooks allow for encapsulating and reusing stateful logic.
+- **Avoiding `this` Binding**: Hooks eliminate issues related to `this` keyword binding in class components, leading to fewer bugs and cleaner code.
+- **Improved Performance**: Hooks like useMemo and useCallback provide fine-grained control over performance optimizations.

 ## 1. What is 'useReducer' why we use them?
 Or can we replace State with useReducer?
    _`useReducer` is used when the state has complex logic that involves multiple sub-values or when the next state depends on the previous one.
 We avoid using `useState` in such cases._